MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/lightweight-base-configuration-microsoft-365-enterprise.md

 Em seguida, instale os Aplicativos do Microsoft 365 para empresas no computador do WIN10.

-1. Abra o navegador Microsoft Edge e entre no portal do Office com as credenciais da conta de administrador global.
-Para obter ajuda, consulte [Onde entrar no Office 365](https://support.office.com/Article/Where-to-sign-in-to-Office-365-e9eb7d51-5430-4929-91ab-6157c5a050b4).
+1. Open the Microsoft Edge browser and sign in to the Office portal with your global administrator account credentials.
+For help, see [Where to sign in to Office 365](https://support.office.com/Article/Where-to-sign-in-to-Office-365-e9eb7d51-5430-4929-91ab-6157c5a050b4).

 2. Na guia **Microsoft Office Home**, clique em **Instalar o Office**.

 3. Quando solicitado sobre o que fazer, clique em **Executar** e em **Sim** para **Controle de Conta de Usuário**.

-4. Aguarde até concluir a instalação do Office.
-Quando você vir **Tudo pronto!**, clique duas vezes em **Fechar**.
+4. Wait for Office to complete its installation.
+When you see **You're all set!**, click **Close** twice.

 Este é o ambiente resultante.